Ikorel Tablets is a brand of medicine containing the active ingredient nicorandil.

 In addition, Ikorel has a "nitrate" property, which relaxes smooth muscle in the blood vessels, particularly in the veins.

-Ikorel is used to treat chronic stable angina pectoris (chest pain).
+Ikorel is used to treat some forms of angina pectoris (chest pain).
 It works by widening blood vessels and increases blood supply to heart muscle.

 Your doctor, however, may prescribe Ikorel for another purpose.